hecrenews/hecrenews.github.io/_posts/2020-08-14-local-streaming-service-deletes-cancel-subscription-button.md

 date:  2020-08-14 11:42:45 -0500
 categories: jekyll update
 thumb: "/assets/images/streaming_service.jpg"
+thumb_src: unknown
 author: hector
 tags:
 - News
 - Finance
 ---

 In a daring yet ingenious move, local streaming service Nit Flex has decided to remove the ‘Cancel Subscription’ button from their interface.
 This daring move has single handedly brought Nit Flex out of their financial troubles, and Nit Flex’s CEO, Nithin Felix, is absolutely rolling in cash money right now.

 In an exclusive interview granted to the Hecrenews, Felix goes over how he was ~~forced~~inspired to make this drastic change:
  > *”Well, you see, we were in a bit of a pickle a couple weeks ago.
 People were pulling out of their subscription plans left and right, something about ‘exorbitant monthly fees’ and ‘absolutely disgusting content I wouldn’t be paid to see’.
 Personally, I didn’t see what was wrong.
 We charged very good rates, for us at least.
 And our shows weren’t that bad.
 Especially that 7-season masterpiece of paint drying, it took forever to upload that.”*